SaturnKM/SaturnKM/README.md

 ```
   Handle  ──────  SaturnKM
   Location ─────  Algeria  🇩🇿
-  Status  ──────  Solo dev · ITC Competitor · Shipping in production
+  Status  ──────  Solo dev · Always building · Always learning
-  Orbit   ──────  UI/UX · Godot · Robotics · Android
+  Orbit   ──────  Game Dev · UI/UX (beginner) · Robotics · Android
 ```

 <br/>

-I build things alone — fast, clean, and shipped.
-Currently competing in the **ITC (Innovation and Technology Competition)** as a solo entry against full teams, with a focus on Health Tech.
-I care deeply about design: every pixel, every interaction, every flow.
+I build things alone — games, apps, and whatever weird idea hits next.
+Solo dev by choice, learning UI/UX along the way, and deeply in love with robotics and how things move in the real world.

-When I'm not pushing commits, I'm thinking about spatial design, game systems, and how software can feel *alive*.
+When I'm not pushing commits, I'm thinking about game systems, robot diagrams, and how software can feel *alive*.

 <br/>